Capillary/ecom-api-document/source/includes/_picklist.md

 ## Get PickList with Order Info

-Retrieves picklist details along with the order details based on the input parameters.
+Retrieves details of a picklist along with the order details based on the input parameters.

 > Sample Request